Soldier-musicians create tunes, perform at university

 |0

-This work, Soldier-musicians create tunes, perform at university [Image 16 of 16], by MSG Shaiyla Hakeem, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier-musicians create tunes, perform at university, by MSG Shaiyla Hakeem, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.